antolu/KTH-Cpp-DD1388/lab_05.md

 #### Questions

 #### What is a capture list in a lambda expression?
+It's the variables that are made available to the lambda from the outer scope.

 #### What does & mean inside the parameter list?
+It means to capture all available variables by reference.

 #### When could capturing data by reference [&] be useful?
+When for instance one wants to edit a variable in the outer scope.
+For instance write to a log upon callback.

 #### What does {4} in the code below do?
 ```